 Note that hermetically sealed homes are not healthy homes, so, encourage air-flow and /or air exchange as necessary.
 Thus, for higher temps, use adjustable skylights, screen doors, and, high sash windows, to create air flow.
 With colder temperatures, close off rooms that are not in use, and utilise brief mass air flows to change internal air quality.
-Utilise smaller rooms if possible in winters, to optimise heating.High ceilings are preferable for higher temps, low ceilings for lower temperatures, so, for seasonal temperature extremes, possibly utilise adjustable ceiling heights..?
+Utilise smaller rooms if possible in winters, to optimise heating.
+High ceilings are preferable for higher temps, low ceilings for lower temperatures, so, for seasonal temperature extremes, possibly utilise adjustable ceiling heights..?
+Keep your feet free of contact with bare floors if possible, use mats, carpet squares, et al, if standing or sitting, in the same spot, for extended periods.
+Utilise additional seasonal window insulation, such as cardboard or plastic sheeting, preferably corrugated..?

 Empty rooms are cooler rooms, in cold climates, note, tho, good for air flow in warmer climates.
 Crowded rooms are more useful in cooler climates, as the objects and furniture themselves will absorb heat, acting as a temperature change buffer.
 Keep fridges and freezers as full as possible, to reduce cycling, at all times, to save power, even utilizing water in containers as another internal temperature variation buffer, especially as ambient temperatures rise.
+Overheated and/or still ambient air will cause extra refrigeration cycling, note.